grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 In previous chapters, I described how tests form a kind of excutable Specification consisting of many Statements.
 If so, then some fundamental questions regarding these Statements need to be raised, e.g.:

 1. What goes into a single Statement?
-1. Gow do I know that I need to write another Statement instead of expanding existing one?
+1. How do I know that I need to write another Statement instead of expanding existing one?
 1. When I see a Statement, how do I know whether it is too big, too small, or just enough?

 This can be summarized as one more general question: what should be the scope of a single Statement?